RemoteDevForce/yabai-config/README.md

 At each point when you're installing something, copy the configs here in the appropriate places (mainly under `~/.config`).

-Put `fail.mp3` in Music dir, replace karabiner `insert` action with the location of where you put this file.
-Anytime you fail at progamming, hit `insert` and feel the pain of being a 21st century digital human.
+Find your favorite mp3 of a soundbyte that you think is funny and replace the `fail.mp3` with your own.
+In the karabiner config file, `insert` action with the location of where you put this file.
+Now when you hit `insert` it will play your soundbyte.

 Put the `window-focus-on-destroy.sh` file somewhere and replace `yabairc` location with the location of your file.
 Make it executable.